-The Annual Internal Audit Annual Report and Opinion provides an opinion on the adequacy of the council's control environment as a contribution to the proper, economic, efficient, and effective use of resources.
-The council must have in place an effective internal audit function to evaluate the effectiveness of its risk management, control, and governance processes, taking into account public sector internal auditing standards or guidance.
+The Internal Audit Annual Report and Opinion provides an opinion on the adequacy of the Council's control governance, risk and control environment.
+The Council must have in place an effective internal audit function to evaluate the effectiveness of its risk management, control, and governance processes, taking into account public sector internal auditing standards or guidance.
 Annually, the Chief Internal Auditor is required to provide an overall opinion on the council's internal control environment, risk management arrangements and governance framework, this supports the Annual Governance Statement, and this is provided in the Annual Internal Audit Annual Report and Opinion annually.
-Based on the internal audit work completed, the Chief Internal Auditor has provided reasonable assurance that Mid Sussex District Council had in place an adequate and effective framework of governance, risk management and internal control for the period 1 April 2023 to 31 March 2024.

-The council will continue to regularly monitor issues that may seriously prejudice or prevent the achievement of its key objectives.
+The Council will continue to regularly monitor issues that may seriously prejudice or prevent the achievement of its key objectives.
 Committees are held face-to-face which enable scrutiny and decision making to continue to a high standard.
 Where possible meetings are now live streamed, improving public access to meetings.
 Two of the strategic risks identified for the year represent ongoing areas with continuing issues.